rtCamp/Frappe-Manager/docs/guides/ssl.md

 **Quick decision guide:**
 - ✅ Use **HTTP-01** if your domain points to the server and ports 80/443 are open (simplest, default)
 - ✅ Use **DNS-01** if port 80 is blocked, you need wildcard certificates, or testing on internal networks
+- ✅ Use `--dev` for local development — issues a locally-trusted certificate from a local CA, no internet or public DNS required (see [below](#local-development-certificates-dev))

 ---